GoogleCloudPlatform/solutions-builder/{{cookiecutter.project_id}}/README.md

 * For code reviewers, go to the Pull Requests page of the origin repo on Github.

-  - Go inside the specific pull request page, review and comment on the request.
+  - Go inside the specific pull request page, review and comment on the request. branch.
-	- If all goes well with tests passed, click Merge pull request to merge the changes to the master branch.
+  - Alternatively, you can use Github CLI (gh) to check out a PR and run the codes locally: https://cli.github.com/manual/gh_pr_checkout
-  - Then grab a cup of coffee ☕  and take a break.
+	- If all goes well with tests passed, click Merge pull request to merge the changes to the master

 ### Setting up GKE Cluster and develompent environment